deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 ## Back up

-But first let's just back up a bit...
+But first let's just back up a bit and talk about traditional design

 In new systems, businesses typically establish one of probably three strategies:

 * locking down functionality as the first phase of a multi-phase plan (what we often call waterfall) - BDUF
 * iterating and incrementing as they go with a 3-6 month horizon
 * no plan at all - what we call adhoc design.

 In existing (legacy!) systems, it's often the case that someone (you) might be brought in after the original developers have long since left or died (happened to me) and faced with code that you don't understand or just outright HATE, there seem to be two different